 Mount Garibaldi with 2678 m (8786 ft) is the highest peak of the park which contains a multitude of plant and animal species and 90 km (56 mi) of hiking trails from easy walks to extreme trekking.
 Black Tusk, in the heart of the park, offers amazing natural spectacles like Panorama Ridge, Helm Glacier, or the Sphinx.
 A day hike takes you to the shore of a Lake with trails for further exploring.
 Hiking time 4 – 6 hours.

-Day 16: Transfer to the Vancouver airport.
+Day 15: Transfer to the Vancouver airport.

-Building BlocksTour V7 Beaches and Glaciers on Vancouver Island.
-Seven day camping adventure on Vancouver Island.
+Building BlocksTour V7 Beaches and Glaciers on Vancouver Island, a seven day camping and hiking adventure on Vancouver Island.
 This combination is our Tour H.